- Book by December 25 to save 10% off our previously offered price!

 - See top attractions without their normal crowds

 - Pass Windsor Castle on a leisurely walking tour of the town of Windsor

 - Enjoy a 2-course traditional Christmas lunch of roast turkey and Christmas pudding at a charming hotel in Windsor

 - Take photos of Stonehenge from beautiful Salisbury Plain

-- Explore Bath and Lacock – the ancient village featured in movies including Harry Potter and the Philosopher’s Stone
+- Explore Bath and Lacock, an ancient village featured in two Harry Potter movies

 What You Can Expect